 - opens up opportunities for collaboration between classmates through Blackboard

-- provides the option to enroll in courses in person at campuses where the program is offered, including Bakersfield, La Verne, Naval Base Ventura County, and Vandenberg Air Force Base
+- provides the option to enroll in courses in person at campuses where the program is offered, including Bakersfield, La Verne, Naval Base Ventura County, and Vandenberg Space Force Base

 - allows access to support services through phone, video conferencing, and on-campus meetings, including individualized academic advising, library resources, the Career Center, the Academic Success Center, the Sara and Michael Abraham Center for Veteran Student Success, and other programs